xinablak/myDocs/specs/E043-Parametric_BIM_project.md

 * Beam width and midslabs/cantilever widths (based on total width of the overpass);
 * Beam height and midslabs/cantilever thicknesses;
 * Number of Beams (based on the overpass width);

+### ASSUMPTIONS

+* The piers will be those adopted from the actual PS35 project, with a fixed, average height.
+They will have simple footings as foundations.
+* The abutments will also be assumed to have a fixed geometry, with a certain amount of reinforcement, having a fixed contribution to the final prices / quantities.
+* The will be a minimum and maximum widths both for the Highway as well as for the Overpass.
+These will also affect some of the other parameters.

 ## LOGIC